NO. OF CREDITS:

 Julie Bora, M.S.T.
 B.S.
 Biology/Pharmacology * M.S.T.
 Elementary Education - Pre-K, Kindergarten and Grades 1- 6 .

-Since 2006 Julie has been composing and designing interactive syllabi for teachers desiring to develop their practice and themselves.
-Julie has taught a variety of subjects in Elementary, Middle and High Schools in rural, city and inner city environments.
-With this vertical view she joyously supports professional and personal development both her own and that of others.
-We are all learning together, every day.
+Since 2006 Julie has been composing and designing interactive syllabi for teachers who want to develop their practice and themselves.
+Julie has taught a variety of subjects in Elementary, Middle and High Schools in rural, city and inner city environments around the US.
+With this vertical view she joyfully supports professional and personal development with honest sharing and heartfelt listening.
+We all learn together, every day.
 Are you ready to try on something new now?
 Let's jump in and let the magic happen.

 Brookhart, Susan M. How to Create and Use Rubrics.
 ASCD.
 Alexandria, VA.
 2013.
 ISBN 978-1-4166-1507-1.